-Sara Mendez, Secretary-Treasurer: Ms. Mendez serves as compliance officer for financial institutions; she has extensive experience in residential and commercial real estate finance.
+Sara Mendez, Secretary-Treasurer: Ms. Mendez serves as a compliance officer for financial institutions; she has extensive experience in residential and commercial real estate finance.
 Further, Ms. Mendez has served as an officer of various nonprofit organizations and has expertise in the management and operation of nonprofit organizations.

 Leah Bloomfield: Assistant Executive Director: Ms. Bloomfield serves as Assistant Executive Director.
 She is a public health educator, with an emphasis on whole foods and alternative medicine for healing and recovery.
 She is responsible for the primary research, coordination, and implementation of health promotion programs that teach participants behaviors that promote health and wellness through healthy lifestyles.
 Ms. Bloomfield is the organization’s resource for staff, interested individuals, healthcare workers, and the community, for current, state-of-the-art programming and healing and wellness.
-She is the resident grant-writer for HHO.
+She is the resident grant writer for HHO.
 Bachelors of Science, Health Science -Community Health Education (CSULB, 2016).

 Denise Sylva, Community Resource Coordinator: Ms. Sylva serves as Community Resource Coordinator, with a special emphasis on the senior population.
-She has worked in the healthcare industry for over seven years and has acquired strong experience in serving the senior population.
+She has worked in the healthcare industry for over seven years and has acquired a strong experience in serving the senior population.
 She is responsible for facilitating and promoting community empowerment and planning; she handles all initiatives in order to secure and monitor opportunities for community development.
 She is responsible for relationship-building with the community, and coordinates directly with community partners, key stakeholders, and volunteers for successful community education and outreach.
 Health Care Administration Major (CSULB, 2015).

-Julia Sylva, Founder, Executive Director and General Counsel: Ms. Sylva is an attorney with expertise in corporate law (including nonprofits), land use, real estate development finance, and medical marijuana.
+Julia Sylva, Founder, Executive Director, and General Counsel: Ms. Sylva is an attorney with expertise in corporate law (including nonprofits), land use, real estate development finance, and medical marijuana.
 She is a certified mediator and expert in issues related to Elder Law and Elder Abuse (Loyola Law School, 1983).